yagnik159/travel-planner-ai/README.md

 # Documentation

-All documents releted to travel-planner-ai is in [DOCS](./docs/DOCS-README.md) folder.
+All documents releted to TrippIn is in [DOCS](./docs/DOCS-README.md) folder.

 ## License